St-Stefan/Gamed/README.md

 `Search Microservice` - handles searching for games in the user interface through the search box, situated in the top bar of any page of
 Gamed's user interface.

-## Conducted Experiments
-We have conducted 2 experiments regarding our key quality choices, to ensure the proof of concept satisfies them.
-They allow us to assert the system is working correctly and adheres to the principles of the architecture we have chosen, microservices.

-### Experiment 1: Testability
-Through this experiment, we ensure both that our application can be tested and that it works as intended.
-This also lets the user know the system works correctly, and therefore can use the application without problems.

-We conducted this experiment by fully testing the microservices holding databases, as the core functionality is dispersed throughout repositories, services, and controllers.
-As such, we wanted to fully test all of them.
-For the microservices that do not hold databases, the core functionality was only in the service classes.
-The controllers only have one endpoint that makes use only of the service classes and as such, we only tested the service classes.
-The entities and DTOs are trivial to test, and as such were left out.
-One can observe the coverage of our tests by heading into the respective module of a microservice, and then navigating to the `test` package.
-Then, the person can choose to `run tests with coverage`, revealing the coverage of the classes.

-### Experiment 2: Modularity
-Through this experiment, we prove that our microservices architecture is valid and that it adheres to the principles of a correct microservices architecture.
-It aims to show that one failing service will not cause the whole application to fail.
-Upon restart, it will correctly display data, including any updates made by other active microservices during its downtime.

-To conduct this experiment, we followed these steps:
-1) We started logged in as an existing user which already had other users that they followed.
-Since they follow other users, the activity of those other users is displayed on our timeline.
-2) We then closed the timeline service and observed the rest of the application.
-It functioned perfectly, and the only unresponsive component of the UI was the timeline.
-3) We then sent a request through another microservice that had one of the followed users like a game.
-Since they had just liked it, refreshing the timeline to update it would show us the new activity at the top.
-4) We then verified this happens correctly by restarting the timeline microservice.
-It had correctly displayed the new data, and no errors took place when restarting it.
-The rest of the application continued to function without problems.

 ## API Gateway
 `GameListDatabaseService`